quicwg/multipath/draft-ietf-quic-multipath.md

 After completing the handshake, endpoints have agreed to enable multipath support.
 They can also start using multiple paths when both endpoints have issued available connection IDs for at least one unused Path ID.
-If endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address to establish new paths to the same peer address as used during handshake, but establishment of additional paths to other peer addresses
+If an endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address to establish new paths to the same peer address as used during handshake, but establishment of additional paths to other peer addresses